 Practically no one showed up to the Unite the Right 2 rally, held on the one-year-anniversary of the notorious Charlottesville demonstration that dissolved into chaos and ultimately left a woman dead.
-Although the event's website had some slick production value that hinted at the possibility of organizational aptitude, fewer than 20 people actually participated IRL, by my own count.
-And while threat-assessment reports issued in the lead-up to the event suggested protestors might be outnumbered by their opponents four-to-one, that ratio ended up being extremely conservative.
+Although the event's website had some slick production value that hinted at the possibility of organisational aptitude, fewer than 20 people actually participated IRL, by my own count.
+And while threat-assessment reports issued in the lead-up to the event suggested protesters might be outnumbered by their opponents four-to-one, that ratio ended up being extremely conservative.
 Between hundreds of antifa-style counter-protestors, as well as Black Lives Matter movement members and other various non-racists, the "white civil rights" side's relative lack of turn out was frankly pretty embarrassing for them.

 In hindsight, this wasn't hard to see coming.

 It's true: Some people in the right-wing media have taken to floating the idea that Kessler is some kind of deep-state plant who wants to divide America and make Trump look bad.
-It's also true marquee names like Richard Spencer stayed home and the Daily Stormer's Andrew Anglin told followers that taking part wasn't worth being publicly ostracized.
+It's also true marquee names like Richard Spencer stayed home and the Daily Stormer's Andrew Anglin told followers that taking part wasn't worth being publicly ostracised.

-But another factor that contributed to UTR2 being a complete non-event was the sheer volume of police keeping people separated from each other starting well before it began in the afternoon and continuing into the early evening.
+But another factor that contributed to UTR2 being a complete non-event was the sheer volume of police keeping people separated from each other, starting well before it began in the afternoon and continuing into the early evening.
 The UTR2 website said the plan was for the racists to arrive via convoy at a metro station in Vienna, Virginia, and head to DC from there.
 But counter-protesters (and the press) were barred from entering the Vienna station, and not permitted to mill around at the Foggy Bottom stop where the far-right contingent arrived in DC, either.
 Meanwhile, a small army of police officers flanked the racist crowd from the moment Kessler emerged from the subway, grinning in a blue suit and holding out an American flag.